guildai/guild.ai/pages/docs/tutorials/train-your-first-model.md

     You'll learn more in the steps that follow!

-Once the datset files are downloaded, the model will fully train in a few seconds on most systems.
+Once the dataset files are downloaded, the model will fully train in a few seconds on most systems.

 Congratulations, you've trained your first Guild model!